 Drug screenings may be necessary if required by the clinical institution site.
 The cost of all drug screens are the responsibility of the student.
+See Drug Screening Requirements under the Eligibility Requirements section of this catalog.

-Course Requirements for Interprofessional Certificates
+Course Requirements for Rural Community Health and Global Health Interprofessional Certificates